How to Fix a Loose Axe Head (And How Not Too)

 You can only fix wood-handled axes, there isn’t much you can do if a composite-handled axe if it comes loose.

-This is just a hobby, so if you use Amazon – clicking my links supports the site.
+This is just a hobby, but if you buy through a link I may get a commission that supports the site.
 Thanks!

 Start with Boiled Linseed Oil

-Oil alone likely wont fix a loose axe head, but if it’s a very small wiggle it could.
+Oil alone likely won’t fix a loose axe head, but if it’s a very small wiggle it could.

 As the oil soaks into the handle it can expand the wood fibres.
 But it’s best to soak the eye in oil to prevent cracking when installing a wedge as well.
-This could be any wood oil (tung, danish, etc), but boiled linseed oil (BLO) is the standard.
+This could be any wood oil (tung, Danish, etc), but boiled linseed oil (BLO) is the standard.

 I typically create a “cup” out of duct tape and repeatedly fill it with oil until the handle stops absorbing it.
 The end grain at the top of the handle will act like a straw and absorb it quite quickly at first.